-Utility costs can vary widely among projects based on such factors as: efficiency of heating systems, energy ratings of insulation and windows, type of construction (new vs. rehabilitation), local climate, local utility rates, conservation practices of tenants and Property Managers, and air conditioning and ventilation systems.
-Important: Costs given in this section should be used with particular caution; utility rates vary a great deal from region to region.
+Utility costs can vary widely among projects based on such factors as efficiency of heating systems, energy ratings of insulation and windows, type of construction (new vs. rehabilitation), local climate, local utility rates, conservation practices of tenants and property Managers, and air conditioning and ventilation systems.
 The best information will be from the actual, recent operating expenses of comparable projects in your area.